 - User’s Manual

 The large cable ties are a definite improvement on the small ones and should be able to hold thick bundles of cables behind the motherboard tray to keep everything tidy.
-Now let’s look at the outside of the case and continue our Antec Mini P180 review.

 The mini P180, and other members of the Performance One series, are clad in gun-metal grey panels with black edges.
 The styling is actually quite conservative compared to some of Antec’s other enclosures, for example, the Nine Hundred Two which incorporates a large side panel window and plenty of blue lighting from numerous LEDs.

 With the door closed, the ports are still visible though and this is a good move as having to open the door every time you need to plug in a USB drive or a microphone would soon get very laborious.
 The usual dual USB 2.0’s, microphone and headphone jacks are supplied along with an eSATA connection which will certainly please users with external data storage as the eSATA connection is far superior to its USB counterpart.

 A closer look behind the door reveals a total of three 5.25” drive bays: one at the bottom and a couple at the bottom.
 In between two vents, complete with dust filters, are fitted behind which optional 120mm fans can be mounted to supplement airflow.
 Washable dust filters are fitted too to help prevent excessive amounts of dust from infiltrating the case via the intake fans.

 With the side panels left untampered, the only other real styling of note comes on the top of the case in the form of an arrow shaped vent.
 The vent doesn’t stick up above the surface but is integrated into the panel with a large 200m TriCool exhaust fan situated below.